 The power of Jaws (1977) was largely in the fear we have of ‘what lies beneath’.
 Even the poster – we know there’s a shark, and the girl does not.
 Simple, beautiful subtext.
 So there are two basic forms of subtext, based on the way in which the audience knows more or less than a character:

 Take a mystery story.
 We follow the detective through all the events, we see all the clues, and we try to predict whodunit.
 Then the detective arrests… the blonde!
 And we think, ‘Wha-what?
 The blonde?
 But she’s innocent!
 She’s the victim!’ and our minds go racing back through all that has gone before to try and establish what the detective spotted that we didn’t.
 The audience knows less than the detective, and revelation subtext is built into the story.

 Within these two broad classifications there are dozens of mechanisms for introducing knowledge gaps.
 For example, if a character makes a plan there are implicitly three differences in the knowledge held.
 Firstly, the question is raised: ‘Will the plan work?’.
 Then there is the difference between those who know of the plan and those who do not.
 And thirdly, as the plan is implemented, are things going to plan?
 This is just one of dozens of ways to introduce subtext through knowledge gaps.
-For example, by introducing a mysterious character; by using a subplot to influence another plot; by raising questions in the mind of the audience; by playing on audience pre-conceptions (just because he looks like a policeman doesn’t mean he’s not a criminal…); subterfuge (a character with a secret, an alter-ego, lies and deceit are all wonderful examples of subtext).
+For example, by introducing a mysterious character; by using a subplot to influence another plot; by raising questions in the mind of the audience; by playing on audience pre-conceptions (just because she looks like a policeman doesn’t mean she’s not a criminal…); subterfuge (a character with a secret, an alter-ego, lies and deceit are all wonderful examples of subtext).